 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each opaque orange and brown capsule (opaque orange cap and opaque light tan to brown body), coded with 1 black bar and “DANTRIUM 25 mg 0149 0030”, contains dantrolene sodium 25 mg.
+Each opaque orange and brown capsule (opaque orange cap and opaque light tan-to-brown body), coded with 1 black bar and "DANTRIUM 25 mg 0149 0030", contains 25 mg of dantrolene sodium.
 Nonmedicinal ingredients: edible black ink, gelatin, iron oxide red, iron oxide yellow, lactose, magnesium stearate, starch, talc, and titanium dioxide.

-Each vial contains a sterile lyophilized mixture of 20 mg dantrolene sodium, 3,000 mg mannitol, and sufficient sodium hydroxide to yield a pH of approximately 9.5 when reconstituted.
+Each vial contains a sterile lyophilized mixture of 20 mg of dantrolene sodium, 3,000 mg of mannitol, and sufficient sodium hydroxide to yield a pH of approximately 9.5 when reconstituted.